Spotifyd/spotifyd/README.md

 As this software is not done yet, there's no install target.
 Do it manually if you want to install it globally.

+## Installation
+Installation is done with a simple `make install`.
+If you're running Arch Linux, there's a package on [AUR](https://aur.archlinux.org/packages/spotifyd/) as well.

 ### Dependencies
 libspotify and alsa (as far as I know!).